plone/training/dexterity_2.rst

     </configure>

-The upgrade step bumps the verion-number of the GenericSetup profile of ploneconf.site from 1 to 1001.
+The upgrade step bumps the version number of the GenericSetup profile of ploneconf.site from 1 to 1001.
 The version is stored in ``profiles/default/metadata.xml``.
 Change it to

 ..  code-block:: xml